Toyota Corolla (E110)

 The Corolla E110 was the eighth generation of cars sold by Toyota under the Corolla nameplate.

 Introduced in May 1995, the eighth generation shared its platform (and doors, on some models) with its predecessor.
-Due to a recession at the time, Toyota ordered Corolla development chief Takayasu Honda to cut costs, hence the carry-over engineering.
+Due to the Lost Decades recession at the time, Toyota ordered Corolla development chief Takayasu Honda to cut costs, hence the carry-over engineering.

 For the general market, the Corolla was offered in Base, XLi, GLi and SE-G trim levels.

 Japan

 This was the last Corolla generation to have an equivalent Sprinter model, and the Levin sports package upgrade.
+Neither the hatchback nor the liftback were available in the Japanese market.
 The Sprinter Carib wagon was identical to the European Corolla wagon and was only available in Japan as a Sprinter.
-The previous generation E104 Corolla Touring Wagon continued to be sold alongside it.
+The previous generation Corolla Wagons and Vans continued to be sold alongside the new generation until 2000 (Touring Wagons) and 2002 (Vans, Assista Wagon).
 The Sprinter, exclusive to Toyota Auto Store Japanese dealerships was renamed the Toyota Allex and was modified from a sedan to five-door hatchback.

 Japanese models received minor changes in April 1997 with new nose, tail and interior.
-The rear panel is totally different, therefore the trunk and tail lights are not interchangeable between the old and facelift models.
+The rear panel was redesigned, therefore the trunk and tail lights are not interchangeable between the old and facelift models.
 The new Japanese rear panel is the same as the European model.
 Japanese models were replaced by the E120 in 2000.